onyx-and-iris/meld-cli/README.md

 ## Special Thanks

--   [Meld] for providing the [WebChannel API](https://github.com/MeldStudio/streamdeck/blob/main/WebChannelAPI.md) on which this CLI depends.
+-   Meld team for providing the [WebChannel API](https://github.com/MeldStudio/streamdeck/blob/main/WebChannelAPI.md) on which this CLI depends.

 ## License